tinyBigGAMES/Myra/README.md

 2. Extract to a folder (e.g., `C:\myra`)
 3. Add the `bin` folder to your PATH

 That's it!
-Everything is bundled — Zig compiler, LLDB debugger, raylib, and the standard library.
+Everything is bundled — Zig compiler, LLDB debugger, Myra Edit, raylib, and the standard library.

 Verify installation:
 ```bash